WebDevBernard/ICBC_E-Stamp_Tool/README.md

 - If there is no producer two code, the script will try to find a file name with the same client name.
 If it finds a match it will return that parent subfolder name and append that to the root directory.
 So if the file is called `root/archive/2023/sub1/Bernard Yang - abc123.pdf`, and the file being copied also starts with the same name `Bernard Yang - efg456.pdf`, it will copy that file to `root/sub1/Bernard Yang - efg456.pdf`.
 For this reason, it is important you do not manually create folders.

 - If a CSR mistakenly enters the wrong producer code, just manually move that file to the root folder or correct producer folder.
-Doing so will prevent the file with the same client name from being copied into that folder.
+Doing so will prevent future files with the same client name from being copied into that folder.

 ### I accidentally put my archive folder into another folder, and now my archive folder has an archive folder?